 Connecting pile to the pile-cap (selected in the frame "Settings")

 The analysis of the structure is performed using the finite element method (FEM).
 Each pile is divided into ten elements.
 For each element the program defines the magnitude of horizontal and vertical springs.
-In comparison to a single pile, the stiffness of horizontal and vertical springs are further reduced for both the inner and outer piles - the horizontal stiffness is reduced by the coefficients equal to 0,5 and 0,25 for the outer and inner piles, respectively; the shear stiffness is reduced by the coefficients equal to 0,5 and 0,1 for the outer and inner piles, respectively.
+In comparison to a single pile, the stiffness of horizontal and vertical springs are further reduced for both the inner and outer piles - the horizontal stiffness is reduced by the coefficients equal to 0.5 and 0.25 for the outer and inner piles, respectively; the shear stiffness is reduced by the coefficients equal to 0.5 and 0.1 for the outer and inner piles, respectively.
 These reductions well represent the real behavior of a pile group.
-The springs at the pile-base are not reduced.
+The springs at the pile-base and all springs in the micropile group analysis are not reduced.